1 | Mexican west coast rattlesnake |

 One of Mexico’s most obscure rattlesnake species.
 From its discovery in 1942 until 1971, just three were found, and less than 20 have been found overall.
 This is another high altitude species, inhabiting two mountain ranges of southern Mexico: the Sierra de Monte Alto and Sierra Ajusco.
 Its closest relative is the Mexican small-headed rattlesnake, and the two are believed to have diverged 5.33 and 3.6 million years ago.

 The cross-banded mountain rattlesnake (Crotalus transversus) is a fairly calm species, which is reluctant to rattle its tail even when cornered.
-They default to fleeing, despite their segmented rattle scales being as well developed as ever.
+They default to fleeing over intimidation, despite their segmented rattle scales being as well developed as ever.
 So far, the longest recorded female measured just 46.5cm (although the sample size is still small).